Vs. (Pearl Jam album): Recording

 The first week of recording produced "Go", "Blood", "Rats", and "Leash" before the band hit a lull.
 In order to keep up his intensity, Vedder traveled into San Francisco and began sleeping in his truck, as well as the sauna at the recording studio.
-Bassist Jeff Ament said, "Recording Vs., there was a lot more pressure on Ed.
+The bassist Jeff Ament said, "Recording Vs., there was a lot more pressure on Ed.
 The whole follow-up.
 I thought we were playing so well as a band that it would take care of itself ...
 He was having a hard time finishing up the songs; the pressure, and not being comfortable being in such a nice place."
 Ament added that "toward the end it got fairly intense" and that the band "tried to make it as uncomfortable for [Vedder] as we could."
 Eventually the band was able to get "back on track" according to Ament as Vedder was allowed "to get in the space of his songs".
 The album was finished in May 1993.
 Vedder later said, "The second record, that was the one I enjoyed making the least ...
 I just didn't feel comfortable in the place we were at because it was very comfortable.
 I didn't like that at all."